 to find out more.

 iprovision is the benevolent fund for CIPR members and their dependents.
 For more than fifty years it has been providing financial support and advice to CIPR members and since 2020 it has supported our Mental Health hotline. iprovision is a charitable incorporated organisation (details can be found on the charity commission website).
-It is run by volunteer trustees, and is currently seeking additional CIPR members to take up positions on its Board.
+It is run by volunteer trustees with positions available on its Board from time to time.

 Trustees are responsible for overseeing the overall running of Iprovision.
 They consider confidentially all Iprovision applications from CIPR members for help, make decisions including awarding grants and follow up.
 Additionally, Trustees have responsibilities for fundraising, and managing the funds entrusted to Iprovision.
 Trustees are expected to attend quarterly meetings of the iprovision trustees in London; dates usually fixed a year in advance.
 Travel expenses are paid; there may be some contact between meetings and occasionally working groups on specific issues (in recent past has related to amending constitution and planning for 50th anniversary.)
 Opportunities for trustee training and development where possible.
 Occasionally trustees undertake visits to potential beneficiaries.

-If you are interested in serving as a trustee of iprovision, please email Alastair McCapra with a brief statement of what you think you could bring to the role before 5pm on Friday 26 November.
-Names will be put forward to the iprovision board who will make the final selection of candidates.
+If you are interested in serving as a trustee of iprovision, please email Alastair McCapra with a brief statement of what you think you could bring to the role.

 Register your interest